petermchale/trfermikit/README.md

 * decreasing the gap-extension penalties

-This recovers a lot of events that a more stringent caller would throw out at the cost of an elevated number of false discoveries. trfermikit mitigates this by throwing out calls that:
+This recovers a lot of events that a more stringent caller would throw out at the cost of an elevated number of false discoveries. trfermikit mitigates this by:
-* are supported by "dirty" fermikit unitigs (essentially, those that have lots of small blocks when aligned to the reference or those whose mapping quality is zero)
+* throwing out calls that are supported by "dirty" fermikit unitigs (essentially, those that have lots of small blocks when aligned to the reference or those whose mapping quality is zero)
-* occur in “clusters”
+* sparsifying “clusters” of calls

 ## Installation